AndiRen/X-Defender/Readme.md

 Compatability

 The .exe file was made for windows 10
-Having sound turned on (with speaker of headphones) is necessary, or the game will crash.
+Having sound turned on (with speaker of headphones in use) is necessary, or the game will crash.

 ---
 Instructions for Download